ADHD and procrastination

 However, people with ADHD who lack critical executive functioning skills (the ability to memorize and retain information) are more likely to procrastinate.
 Several studies have indicated a relationship between ADHD and procrastination.

-How does procrastination differ between people with and without ADHD and why do people with ADHD procrastinate?
+How is procrastination different between people with and without ADHD?

 There are many reasons why people may procrastinate.
 The reasons can range from a fear of failure, perfectionism, feelings of depression, task aversion and executive functioning deficits.
 Deficits in executive functioning are the most common reason why people with ADHD have difficulty with procrastination.
 To complete a task, especially one that needs to be done over time, such as a long report or project, there are many skills that are needed to do this that revolve around these executive functions.
 These might include: